Answers to some of our Frequently Asked Questions

 12. How do I pay?

 Fees are payable in full on the day of attendance.
-We accept cheques or cash.
+We accept payment by cheque or cash.

 13. Is assessment and/or treatment covered by my health insurance?

 Occupational Therapy services are covered by some health insurers.
 You should contact your insurance provider to clarify what your plan covers.